 Jonathan Tustain – Co-Founder, Proteus VR

-The magic of VR is it’s ability to transport the user to another time, place or even another life – no other digital medium can immerse users in other realities as effectively.
-It’s the transportive nature of VR that allows for, not only the replication of the real world, but the creation of entirely new realities – it’s very powerful and has endless uses and benefits.
-You can design a building and actually stand in it before it even exists, you can be transported to any of the Seven Wonders of the World, you can be trained by doctors or engineers, you can witness the horrors of a war zone… or you can simply watch a personal performance from one of your favourite bands.
-The scope of VR is unparalleled in terms of the type of experience it can deliver to the audience, and as it gains mainstream acceptance it has the power to fundamentally change the way we consume media and experience life.
+The magic of VR is its ability to transport the user to another time, place or even another life – no other digital medium can immerse users in other realities as efficiently.
+It’s the transportive nature of VR that allows for, not only the replication of the real world but the creation of entirely new realities – it’s compelling and has endless uses and benefits.
+You can design a building and stand in it before it even exists, you can be transported to any of the Seven Wonders of the World, doctors or engineers can train you, you can witness the horrors of a war zone, or you can simply watch a personal performance from one of your favorite bands.
+The scope of VR is unparalleled regarding the type of experience it can deliver to the audience, and as it gains mainstream acceptance, it has the power to change the way we consume media and experience life fundamentally.

 VR a.k.a.
 Virtual Reality has certainly changed the definition of gaming, as well as what consumers’ thoughts about gaming consoles used to be.
-The gaming that before belonged only to a console has turned into more realistic virtual reality games – with every move, position and character appearing as if they are real objects and your head and/or body interacting with objects as a real movement experience.
+The gaming that before belonged only to a console has turned into more realistic virtual reality games – with every move, position, and character appearing as if they are real objects and your head and body interacting with objects like a real movement experience.

-At the same time, developers want to ensure that the price is as low as possible, in order to ultimately provide users with a more competitive market for selection of better products.
-Developers are asking themselves why gamers would buy a less realistic game, which runs on older technology, when he/she could be experiencing games in the ‘real’ VR world instead of the ‘classic’ on-screen world.
-The rapid growth of virtual gaming and increasing scope for an improved niche market demonstrates the influence of VR on consumer behaviour in the gaming industry.
+At the same time, developers want to ensure that the price is as low as possible, to ultimately provide users with a more competitive market for the selection of better products.
+Developers are asking themselves why gamers would buy a less realistic game, which runs on older technology when he/she could be experiencing games in the ‘real’ VR world instead of the ‘classic’ on-screen world.
+The rapid growth of virtual gaming and increasing scope for an improved niche market demonstrates the influence of VR on consumer behavior in the gaming industry.